 Domestic violence, stalking and sexual assault survivors often enroll in the Safe at Home program while in the process of filing a restraining order or in anticipation of participation in court hearings.
-Survivors enroll to protect their residence address on court documents that may be served to the other party in the case.
+Survivors enroll to protect their confidential address on court documents that may be served to the other party in the case.
 Survivors may also enroll in the program to become eligible to petition for a Confidential Name Change for themselves and/or their children.
 The Secretary of State's office greatly appreciates the continued cooperation, sensitivity to victim needs, and ongoing information exchange our office has with California's Superior and Family Courts.

 Back To Top